Retirees: If You Love Income, You Should Love Cash Flow Even More

 But the environment got more challenging for income-focused investors in the 2000s.
 Ten-year Treasury yields first dropped below 4%--often used as a benchmark for retirement-portfolio withdrawals--in 2003.
 During the global financial crisis later that decade, 10-year Treasury yields fell below the 3% mark as the Federal Reserve adopted its zero-interest-rate policy in an effort to get the economy back on track.
 That gave retirees who were determined to live on portfolio income a cruel choice: settle for less income or venture into lower-quality, higher-yielding securities to sate their income needs.
 Not surprisingly, many investors took the latter route, venturing into various types of income-producing securities: master limited partnerships, emerging markets bonds, and floating-rate loans, to name a few.

-To be sure, yields on lower-quality bonds have gotten more compelling than they were at the outset of 2020, in part because they haven’t fully recovered from the drubbing they took during the equity-market rout in the first quarter.
-For example, it’s not hard to pick up 6% on a high-yield bond fund, and floating-rate and emerging-markets bond funds have payouts in that same ballpark.
-Meanwhile, many high-yielding equities, as well as mutual funds and exchange-traded funds that invest in them, sport attractive yields of nearly 4% or even higher.
-But with the higher yields of all of those investments comes the potential for higher risk, especially if the economy doesn’t recover quickly and/or stocks take another nosedive.
+More than a decade later, conditions are more challenging than ever for income-minded investors.
+As of mid-June, the yield on 10-year Treasuries was only 1.5%.
+To be sure, yields on lower-quality bonds look beter.
+For example, it’s not hard to pick up 3.5% on a high-yield bond fund, and floating-rate and emerging-markets bond funds have payouts in that same ballpark.
+Meanwhile, many high-yielding equities, as well as mutual funds and exchange-traded funds that invest in them, sport attractive yields of nearly 3%.
+But with the higher yields of all of those investments comes the potential for higher risk, especially if the economy doesn’t recover as fully as many market participants seem to be expecting.